 It's obviously incomplete, and not suitable for any kind of business environment, but as a curio to run within a VM it's very interesting.

-Whether the extreme religious doctrine behind it interests you or not, TempleOS is an interesting example of a completely independent, unique OS.
-It's been made and maintained with extreme dedication by one man, Terry A. Davis, over the course of ten years.
+Whether the extreme religious doctrine behind it interests you or not, TempleOS (opens in new tab) is an interesting example of a completely independent, unique OS.
+It was made and maintained with extreme dedication by one man, Terry A. Davis, over the course of ten years.

 TempleOS – programmed entirely using Davis' own language, the excellently named HolyC, which you also use to interact with its shell – deliberately includes no networking and absolutely no hardware support beyond that which forms the core PC system.
 So what's the point?